Skip to main content

 Treatments

-There is no treatment that can restore the vision lost as a result of NOIA.
+Generally speaking, there is no treatment available to recover the vision lost as a result of NOIA.
 Only vision aids, such as magnifying glasses, can be offered.

-In the case of arterial NOIA, oral treatment with corticosteroids can prevent a relapse and protect the other eye.
+In the case of arterial NOIA, oral treatment with corticosteroids will not restore vision, but will prevent a relapse and protect the other eye.
 It is important to start this treatment as soon as possible.
 Corticosteroids are administered in high doses for two to three weeks, after which the dose is gradually reduced.
-However, it should be noted that lifelong treatment may be necessary.
+However, lifelong treatment may be necessary.
+In the case of non-arteritic NOIA, the situation is somewhat different, since there is no effective treatment.
+The therapeutic strategy is based on treating the underlying causes (diabetes, cardiovascular disease, hypertension, etc.).

 Arteritic NOIA generally causes greater vision loss than non-arteritic NOIA, where visual recovery occurs spontaneously in 40-50% of cases.